Neod0Matrix/pixiv-crawler/README.md

-    Python crawler regular-module depend: urllib, urllib2, cookielib, re, json others are essential module, python will auto-install You need to use browser's javascript console to check your system user-agent All needed data in pllc.py, please check all then run pixiv-crawler.py
+    Python crawler regular-module depend: urllib, urllib2, cookielib, re, json others are essential module, python will auto-install You need to use browser's javascript console to check your system user-agent

 Run
 ======